Alta Colina Wines

 No handmade wine would be what it is without the influences of the local soils and climate–Alta Colina’s terroir is magic!
 Our vines sit almost 1,800 feet above sea level in steep, exposed soils of fractured shale.
 Alta Colina’s high altitude ensures enough sun exposure to mature even our latest-ripening variety (Mourvedre!) while its proximity to the Pacific brings cool ocean air, which helps retain acid and maintain balance.

 In the Vineyard, we try to encourage even growth and ripeness throughout the growing season because balanced vines lead to balanced wines!
 To encourage happy dirt, we farm all 31 acres as close to organically as possible and, beyond basic maintenance, minimal intervention is at the core of our approach.

 Like our approach in the Vineyard, we aim to bottle Alta Colina wines with as little intervention as possible.

-Every cluster is hand-picked and brought down the mountain to the winery.
-Upon harvest, our white grapes go straight to the bladder press, then the juice goes into the cold room overnight to settle.
-All of our whites are fermented dry and spend anywhere from 4 months in stainless steel to 14 months in primarily neutral oak.
+Every cluster is hand-picked pre-dawn and brought down the mountain to our Winery.
+Upon harvest, we press our white grapes whole cluster and the juice gets cold settled overnight.
+All of our whites are fermented dry and spend anywhere from 4 months in stainless steel to 16 months in primarily neutral oak.

-When reds arrive to the winery we cluster-sort, destem, berry-sort, cold-soak, and move the fruit into open-top fermenters.
+When red grapes arrive to the winery we cluster-sort, destem, berry-sort, and move the fruit into open-top fermenters for cold soak and fermentation.

-Fermentations take off with native yeasts and last between 10 and 25 days.
-Bob and our team taste every lot daily before barreling down individual lots to complete fermentation in barrel.
-After 20 months is French oak and at least a year in bottle, Club members have first access to all Alta Colina wines.
+Fermentations take off with native yeast and last between 10 and 25 days.
+Molly and our team taste every lot daily to determine the frequency of punch down and pumpovers.
+Upon completion of the primary fermentation, the team presses and barrels down individual lots to complete malolactic fermentation in barrel.
+After 22 months in a combination of barriques and puncheons plus about a year in bottle, Club members have first access to all Alta Colina wines.

 The Alta Colina Timeline